This Week in Foreign Affairs — Brussels (#18, 2026)

 European Commission

-Commission confirms continued partnership with the Council of Europe on migration
+Commission welcomes Council of Europe declaration on migration and alignment with EU Pact

-EU, Ukraine, and Canada bolster international action to return deported Ukrainian children
+EU, Ukraine, Canada and partners unite to return deported Ukrainian children

-EU convenes international support for Syria's economic recovery
+EU coordinates international support for Syria’s recovery and reconstruction

 EU Legislation (Official Journal)

-On 13 May 2026, the EU formally joined the Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law (CELEX: 32026A1081), after Council Decision (EU) 2026/1080 of 21 April 2026 enabled its conclusion.
-The Convention sets out binding principles for the lifecycle of AI systems to safeguard human rights, democracy, and the rule of law.
-Ratification obliges the EU to align its AI regulatory infrastructure with these international commitments.
+On 13 May 2026, the EU formally concluded the Council of Europe Framework Convention on Artificial Intelligence and Human Rights, Democracy and the Rule of Law (CELEX: 32026D1080).
+The Convention, signed on 5 September 2024, sets out principles for AI lifecycle activities respecting human rights and democracy.
+Implementation in the EU will occur through Regulation (EU) 2024/1689 and other relevant acquis.

 EU Council

-Foreign Affairs Council discusses Ukraine, Middle East, and Western Balkans relations
+Foreign Affairs Council discusses Ukraine, Middle East, Western Balkans, and Syria

-Foreign Affairs Council (Defence) reviews military support to Ukraine and EU defence readiness
+Foreign Affairs Council (Defence) addresses EU military support for Ukraine and regional security

 EP Committee Work

-On 12 May 2026, the Committee on International Trade (INTA), rapporteur Željana Zovko, adopted an opinion regarding the Council decision concluding a broad set of bilateral agreements consolidating and expanding EU-Swiss relations.
-The document addresses amendments to Decisions 2011/51/EU and 2011/738/EU.
+On 12 May 2026, the Committee on International Trade (INTA) adopted an opinion, rapporteur Željana Zovko, on the draft Council decision to conclude agreements consolidating EU-Swiss relations and amending Decisions 2011/51/EU and 2011/738/EU.

-ITRE committee releases recommendation on EU-Canada SAFE procurement agreement
+ITRE recommendation on EU-Canada SAFE Instrument procurement agreement

-On 12 May 2026, the Committee on Industry, Research and Energy (ITRE), with Borys Budka as rapporteur, published a recommendation endorsing the Council decision to conclude the EU-Canada SAFE Instrument agreement.
-The recommendation outlines terms for Canadian participation in procurement activities under the instrument.
+On 12 May 2026, the Committee on Industry, Research and Energy (ITRE) issued a recommendation, rapporteur Borys Budka, on the draft Council decision for an EU-Canada agreement regarding Canadian participation in procurement under the SAFE Instrument.